 The Trojan first spreads onto Android devices by imitating the Adobe Flash Player application, often required by websites to play streaming video.

 After being downloaded and installed, the app requests device admin rights and checks for installed banking applications.
 Next, it receives fake login screens for each banking app found on the device from its command & control server.

 Source: The Sydney Morning Herald

 “This malware is subject to ongoing development,” ESET said.
 “While its first versions were simple, and their malicious purpose easily identifiable, the most up-to-date versions feature better obfuscation and encryption."

-According to reports, the following banks are among the 20 financial institutions currently being targeted, including several banks based in New Zealand and Turkey:
+, the following banks are among the 20 financial institutions currently being targeted, including several banks based in New Zealand and Turkey:

 - Commonwealth Bank

 - ANZ Bank